vishaltelangre/music-dl/README.md

 ### Copyright and License

-Copyright (c) 2017, Vishal Telangre.
+Copyright (c) 2017-2018, Vishal Telangre and Contributors.
 All Rights Reserved.

 This project is licenced under the [MIT License](LICENSE.txt).